Tyson Fury gives his verdict on Jake Paul ahead of Tommy Fury fight | 'I'm in limbo. I just want to fight'

 Tyson Fury says his brother Tommy Fury cannot afford to be complacent when he fights social media personality Jake Paul next month.

 Fury has never lost in his career and is the reigning WBC heavyweight champion of the world.
-But he didn't discount Jake Paul's boxing ability.
+But he did not discount Jake Paul's boxing ability.

 "I think he's a decent boxer.
 A lot of people think he's just a YouTube person who doesn't know how to box but I've actually seen him training and I've actually seen his fights and I think he's decent," Fury told Sky Sports News.